* SEC alleges ill-gotten gains by Whittier, Victor Dosti

 By Jonathan Stempel

-The settlements with the U.S. Securities and Exchange Commission come amid a sprawling insider trading probe by federal authorities that has been focused mainly on hedge funds.
+The settlements with the U.S. Securities and Exchange Commission come amid a sprawling insider trading probe by federal authorities that has been focused on hedge funds and experts they hire for research.

 Several dozen defendants have been criminally or civilly charged since the probe was unveiled in October 2009.